Become an associate

 What we are looking for

-1. experienced teachers with excellent knowledge of Computer Science
+1. experienced teachers with excellent knowledge of Geography

-4. a degree in this subject or related field is desirable
+2. a degree in this subject or related field

-7. applicants for this role should be as equally confident working independently as you are working in a team
+5. applicants for this role should be confident working independently with excellent communication skills

 Further information and how to apply

-If you wish to apply, please complete an application form ensuring you do so by the closing date.
+If you wish to apply, please compete the application form ensuring you do so by the closing date.

 For further enquires please contact seniorrecruitment@aqa.org.uk